agwadan/human-resource-management-system/README.md

 - The navigation menu on the client side of the web app is for testing purposes.
 It does not represent exactly what would appear in the production application.
 - The auth generated code for testing purposes is `1234567890`

-## URLs for the different functions
+## URLs for the different functions on the client side

 - Adding a staff member: `http://localhost:5173/`
 - Retrieving staff details: `http://localhost:5173/retrieve`